jaredly/demobox/Readme.md

 - **scripts:** a list of js files to include
 - **extraHead:** a list of html files to inject at the end of the head
 - **bodyTop:** a list of html files to inject at the top of the body
+- **ga:** google analytics tracking code.
+If present, GA code is added to the bottom of the page.

 ### Themes